kokonnchee/IoTSecSim/README.md

 ## Project Description
 This project is focusing on building a framework for IoT security.
 This framework can **create IoT networks** with different settings and configurations on IoT devices and network topologies, **model malware attacks** against the emulated IoT networks and **evaluate relevant defences**.
 The simulation software is built with the aim to offer flexibility and adaptability to users.
-Also, it can be extended with new features and functionalities to simulate recently discovered malware attacks and defences.
+Also, it can be extended with new features and functionalities to simulate recently discovered IoT attacks and defences.

 ### Project Goal
 1. to model IoT attacks and defences in emulated IoT networks;